Songmu/podbard-cloudflare-starter/README.md

     - After the push, the GitHub Actions will build the site and deploy it to the GitHub Pages
     - Check [.github/workflows/build-deploy-pages.yaml](./.github/workflows/build-deploy-pages.yaml) for specific settings

-## Setting for GitHub Pages
+## Setting for Cloudflare Pages and R2

-To enable the GitHub Pages, you need to set the `gh-pages` branch as the source of the GitHub Pages in the repository settings.
-Setting -> Pages -> Build and deployment -> Branch.
+This template is designed to upload page content to Cloudflare Pages and audio files to Cloudflare R2.
+Look at the GitHub Actions workflow files under the .github directory and set the necessary values.

 You can manage the podcast site with the `podbard` command for more customization.